 We are continually inspired by the ongoing dedication demonstrated by our students and alumni, whether they are enrolled in professional development courses, learning English, pursuing innovative training methods or fulfilling the lifelong dream of earning a college degree.

 These stories are living examples of how the support we provide can make a positive impact on people’s professional development and academic career.

-Megan Bailey wanted to be a graphic artist when the labor market dried up.
-“If only I had a career coach,” she said, recalling the time she was unemployed.
-But she went on to become the very resource she needed.
-She’s been a job coach for the past nine years.
+Megan Bailey was training to be a graphic artist just as the labor market was drying up.
+“If only I had a career coach,” she said, referring to the time when she was out of work and in need of some guidance and reassurance.

 When a class of freshmen at Sacramento State visited the English Language Institute (ELI) they met English language learners from China, South Korea, Saudi Arabia and other places around the world.